akshatd/ae567-inference/project_2a/ex1.md

   - Intentionally chosen few contours to make the differences more obvious.
   - didnt choose periodic exponential kernel because no reason to believe the scent would be periodic, it should actually be dissipating exponentially. so exponential kernel is more appropriate.
   - tune hyperparams by maximizing likelihood because useful in low data regime
+  - optimal acquisisiont function would be something that uses Voronoi decomposition to split up the space between the available points so we get a globally optimized solution for minimizing variance

 _You must be as specific as possible, you cant just say “my uncertainty is represented as variance”.
 Variance of what?
 What is the random variable you are talking about?_